ChrisSantosLang/redscience/docs/source/releases/games.rst

   First 3-same-color-in-a-row-orth wins

 Qubic-4:
-  4x4x4 squares, 32 black and 32 white start in reserve, First 4-same-color-in-a-row wins, 300 seconds/turn
+  Played on 4x4x4 squares, 32 black and 32 white start in reserve, First 4-same-color-in-a-row wins, 300 seconds/turn

 Connect4:
-  7x1x6 stacks, 21 black and 21 white start in reserve, First 4-same-color-in-a-row wins
+  Played on 7x1x6 stacks, 21 black and 21 white start in reserve, First 4-same-color-in-a-row wins

 3P-MostWins-3x4:
-  3x4x1 squares, 4 black, 4 white, and 4 pink start in reserve,
-  3 Player, Most-same-color-in-a-row wins
+  Played on 3x4x1 squares, 4 black, 4 white, and 4 pink start in reserve, 3 Player, Most-same-color-in-a-row wins

 3P-LeastLoses-3x4:
-  3x4x1 squares, 4 black, 4 white, and 4 pink start in reserve,
-  3 Player, Least-same-color-in-a-row loses
+  Played on 3x4x1 squares, 4 black, 4 white, and 4 pink start in reserve, 3 Player, Least-same-color-in-a-row loses

 Wild-TTT-6sq3143:
-  6x6x1 vertices, (3,1,1) and (4,3,1) are locked, 18 black and
+  Played on 6x6x1 vertices, (3,1,1) and (4,3,1) are locked, 18 black and
   18 white start in reserve, Players choose color

 RockPaperScissors:
-  1x1x2 stacks, Simultaneous,
+  Played on 1x1x2 stacks, Simultaneous,
   Circle: Can capture, Cover by rank, Converts captive(s), 1 black and 1 white start in reserve;
   Pentagon: Can capture, Cover by rank, Converts captive(s),